Consumer Compliance Implications of LIBOR Replacement

 - Limiting future matters requiring attention (MRAs) to violations of law, regulation, or material safety and soundness issues

-- Making the Federal Reserve’s practice of having independent review of important supervisory communications and guidance documents a more routine process
+- Making the Federal Reserve’s practise of having independent review of important supervisory communications and guidance documents a more routine process

 While the timeline for implementing the bank supervision reform has not been confirmed, Quarles indicated that it is a top priority for 2020.
 Financial institutions will want to continue to monitor as progress on the reforms unfold.

 Governors Propose Expansion of State Consumer Financial Protection Oversight

 As indicated in last month’s edition of Compliance Insights, state law oversight of consumer compliance requirements increased in 2019, a trend we expected will continue throughout 2020.
 Indeed, just a month into the new year, two states moved to expand the reach of their financial institution regulatory bodies.

 In a proposed 2020–2021 budget addressed to members of the Senate and the Assembly of the California Legislature, Governor Gavin Newsom introduced a measure that would afford state officials power to expand the Department of Business Oversight (DBO) to “protect consumers and foster the responsible development of new financial products.”
 To that end, Newsom’s proposal would rebrand the DBO as the Department of Financial Protection and Innovation (DFPI), provide for $10.2 million for a financial protection fund and create 44 new positions within DFPI to enhance consumer protection.
 The agency’s oversight would expand from regulation of certain financial services and overseeing state-licensed financial institutions to authority over unlicensed financial services providers not currently subject to regulatory oversight, such as debt collectors, credit reporting agencies, and financial technology (fintech) companies, among others.